knkiers/particle-tracks-server/DevOps.md

 ## Collect Static Files

-1. Start interactive shell and make sure the virtual environment is activate in your shell:
+1. Start interactive shell and make sure the virtual environment is active in your shell:
    ```
    sudo -u particle-tracks -i
    source venv/bin/activate